gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/04 - Numbers.md

 3. The congregation rebels against Moses and Aaron because of Korah's death, and the Lord plagues the people, but Aaron makes atonement by offering incense and the plague stops.

 Highlights sacrifice as a way of appeasing divine wrath.

+# Chapter 17
+**Key themes:**
+1. God gives a sign to stop the people from questioning the leadership of Aaron, by sprouting his rod among all the leaders’ rods.

+**Questions:**
+1. Didn’t understand v12-13